Mioke/SwiftyArchitecture/README.md

   }
   ```

-  The registery `.plist` file contains an array of class names, which implement module's protocol, like:
+  The register `.plist` file contains an array of class names, which implement module's protocol, like:

   ```swift
   // in public protocol pod: